Climate & Viticulture

 Viticulture

-Perfectly positioned at 41.3°S, a latitudinal mid-point within the world's wine belt, Marlborough lies on a comparable latitude to many of the world’s longest established wine regions.
-But its unique maritime climate and significant diurnal temperature variation slows the development of sugars, preserves the natural acidity in the grapes and gives rise to the extraordinarily intense varietal characters for which Marlborough wines are renowned.
+Perfectly positioned at 41.3°S — a latitudinal midpoint within the world's wine belt — Marlborough sits alongside many of the world's most celebrated wine regions.
+But what happens here is uniquely its own.
+The maritime climate and significant diurnal temperature variation slow the development of sugars, preserve natural acidity and give rise to the extraordinary varietal intensity for which Marlborough wines are renowned.

 Our natural environment is a significant force in our wine.
-Our place is a perfect nexus of the most ideal wine-growing conditions.
-It offers the purest of environments made of young soils and unique climate conditions that have helped not only earn our Sauvignon Blanc’s place on the global stage, but also to create other varieties worthy of the same recognition - that share the quality and palpable sense of place.
+Young soils, pure air and a climate unlike any other have not only earned Marlborough Sauvignon Blanc its place on the global stage, but created the conditions for every variety grown here to carry the same quality and palpable sense of place.

-In every bottle, you are transported to the place where the grapes were meticulously nurtured, picked and crafted into wine.
-Where you can take your time to luxuriate in a place that envelops you in the perfect balance between sun and cool fresh air, of breeze and tranquility, of minerality and zesty fruitiness.
+In every bottle, you are transported to the place where the grapes were grown — where sun and cool fresh air, breeze and tranquility, minerality and zesty fruitiness exist in perfect balance.
 Where things are encouraged to happen within their own time.
-This is what makes a Marlborough wine different.
-It’s a bottled feeling that welcomes you into the region and encourages you to linger a while.
+It is a bottled feeling that welcomes you into the region and encourages you to linger a while.

-71% of the total producing area of New Zealand
+73% of the total planted and producing area of New Zealand

 TOTAL PRODUCTION TONNES